 Another common insecurity in a relationship is a consequence of the trauma gifted to you by an old lover.
 If they have manipulated your every step with the threat of breaking up, naturally in your present relationship also, you will live with the fear of your partner leaving you at any moment.

 We came up with a list of insecurities that might plague your relationship and how they affect you with the help of counselor Manjari Saboo (Masters in Applied Psychology and Post-Graduate Diploma in Family Therapy and Child Care Counseling), founder of Maitree Counselling, an initiative dedicated to the emotional well-being of families and children.
 Let’s discuss relationship insecurities examples with their root causes to help you identify the pattern in your relationship and take a step forward to find a solution.

 What Are The 7 Types Of Insecurities In A Relationship?

-“What happens when insecurities are lying dormant within your,” explains Manjari, “is that you never get to define your true self.
+“What happens when insecurities are lying dormant within you,” explains Manjari, “is that you never get to define your true self.
 Usually, an individual is not ready to accept the insecurities lying within them.
-All it needs is an understanding that these insecurities are simply a feeling giving them stress, fear, incompleteness, self-doubt, jealousy, weakness and dependency.
+All it needs is an understanding that these insecurities are simply a feeling giving them stress, fear, incompleteness, self-doubt, jealousy, weakness, and dependency.

-“Relationship Insecurities make a person take things for granted, and neglect the feelings and nurture thoughts of supremacy over his/her partner.
+“Relationship insecurities make a person take things for granted, neglect the feelings, and nurture thoughts of supremacy over his/her partner.
 It is also true that every relationship gets stronger when the insecurity of any spouse is understood and given full respect by the other half.”

 Types of insecurities in a relationship are manifold and it’s important to deduce the insecurity meaning in a relationship so that you spot the signs and can take steps to rectify them.
 We’ve listed out the 7 most common insecurities your relationship could face and signs that they’re affecting you and your partner more than you’d like.